The Rules for Claiming Personal Exemptions Through 2017

 The personal exemption amount was indexed for inflation—it increased slightly from year to year to keep pace with the economy, although if the economy remained relatively steady, the personal exemption amount also stayed the same.
 This happened in tax years 2016 and 2017 when it remained stuck at $4,050 for tax years 2016 and 2017.

 Here's how the exemption worked out in previous years:

 The Personal Exemption Amount Is Reduced Based on Income

-Personal exemptions are subject to phase-out limits called the personal exemption phaseout or PEP.
+Personal exemptions were subject to phase-out limits called the personal exemption phaseout or PEP.

 Phasing out means that the exemption gradually reduces by 2 percent for each $2,500 or fractional portion of $2,500 by which a taxpayer's adjusted gross income for the year exceeds a certain threshold.
-The personal exemption phases out by 2 percent for each $1,250 of adjusted gross income over the threshold for people who use the married filing separately status.
+The personal exemption phased out by 2 percent for each $1,250 of adjusted gross income over the threshold for people who used the married filing separately status.

 |Phaseout Range for Personal Exemptions for 2017|

 |Married Filing Jointly||$313,800||$436,300|

 Here's an example of how this works.
 Let's say Darla had adjusted gross income of $300,000 in 2017.
 She filed as head of household and claimed two personal exemptions, one for herself and one for her daughter.
 The relevant threshold for 2017 was $287,650 for head of household filers.
 Darla's adjusted gross income of $300,000 exceeded this threshold by $12,350.